-- 6.1 All directors, officers, and employees should protect the Company's assets and ensure their efficient use.
-Theft, carelessness and waste have a direct impact on the Company's profitability and are prohibited. - 6.2 All Company assets should be used only for legitimate business purposes, though incidental personal use is permitted.
-Use common sense.
-For example, the occasional personal call or e-mail from your workplace is acceptable.
-Excessive personal phone calls or e-mails is a misuse of assets. - 6.3 Any suspected incident of fraud or theft should be reported for investigation immediately. - 6.4 The obligation to protect Company assets includes the Company's proprietary information.
-Proprietary information includes, but is not limited to, intellectual property such as trade secrets, patents, trademarks, and copyrights, as well as business and marketing plans, engineering and manufacturing ideas, designs, databases, records and any non-public financial data or reports.
+- 6.1 All directors, officers and employees should protect the Company's assets and ensure their efficient use.
+Theft, carelessness and waste have a direct impact on the Company's profitability and are prohibited. - 6.2 All Company assets should be used only for legitimate business purposes, though incidental personal use may be permitted in certain limited circumstances.
+Any suspected incident of fraud or theft should be reported for investigation immediately. - 6.3 The obligation to protect Company assets includes the Company's proprietary information.
+Proprietary information includes intellectual property such as trade secrets, patents, trademarks, and copyrights, as well as business and marketing plans, engineering and manufacturing ideas, designs, databases, records and any non-public financial data or reports.
 Unauthorized use or distribution of this information is prohibited and could also be illegal and result in civil or criminal penalties. - 7.
 Corporate Opportunities.
-All directors, officers, and employees owe a duty to the Company to advance its interests when the opportunity arises.
-Directors, officers, and employees are prohibited from taking for themselves personally (or for the benefit of friends or family members) opportunities that are discovered through the use of Company assets, property, information or position.
-Directors, officers, and employees may not use Company assets, property, information or position for personal gain (including gain of friends or family members).
-In addition, no director, officer or employee may compete with the Company. - 8.
-Confidentiality.
-Directors, officers, and employees must maintain the confidentiality of information entrusted to them by the Company or by its customers, suppliers, partners, and other third parties, except when disclosure is expressly authorized or, after seeking a determination from the Company's Senior Vice President and General Counsel, is required or permitted by law.
-Confidential information includes all non-public information (regardless of its source) that might be of use to the Company's competitors or harmful to the Company or its customers, suppliers or partners if disclosed.
+All directors, officers and employees owe a duty to the Company to advance its interests when the opportunity arises.
+Directors, officers and employees are prohibited from taking for themselves personally (or for the benefit of friends or family members) opportunities that are discovered through the use of Company assets, property, information or position.
+Directors, officers and employees may not use Company assets, property, information or position for personal gain (including gain of friends or family members).
+In addition, no director, officer or employee may compete with the Company.

-9. Fair Dealing.
-Each director, officer, and employee must deal fairly with the Company's customers, suppliers, partners, service providers, competitors, employees, and anyone else with whom he or she has contact in the course of performing his or her job.
-No director, officer, or employee may take unfair advantage of anyone through manipulation, concealment, abuse or privileged information, misrepresentation of facts or any other unfair dealing practice.
+- 8. Confidentiality.
+Directors, officers and employees should maintain the confidentiality of information entrusted to them by the Company or by its customers, counterparties or partners, except when disclosure is expressly authorized or legally required.
+Confidential information includes all non-public information (regardless of its source) that might be of use to the Company's competitors or harmful to the Company or its customers, counterparties or partners if disclosed. - 9.
+Fair Dealing.
+Each director, officer and employee must deal fairly with the Company's customers, counterparties, partners, service providers, competitors, employees and anyone else with whom he or she has contact in the course of performing his or her job.
+No director, officer or employee may take unfair advantage of anyone through manipulation, concealment, abuse or privileged information, misrepresentation of facts or any other unfair dealing practice.